jamespole/cellsites/nz/auk/ōrākei/saint-heliers.md

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/%C5%8Cr%C4%81kei/20080902-145932.jpg)

 No notable changes from the previous visit.
 This photo has a better view of Vodafone's dish antennas.
-Woosh also had dish antennas but they are on the other side of the water tower.
-There is a later photo below with a better view of Woosh's dish antennas.
+Woosh also had a dish antenna but it was on the other side of the water tower.
+There is a later photo below with a better view of Woosh's dish antenna.

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/%C5%8Cr%C4%81kei/20080902-145502.jpg)

-* **Date:** 18 January 2015
+* **Date:** 18 October 2015
 * **Operators:** 2degrees, Vodafone (linking only) and Woosh

 What a difference now!
 2degrees is here with their wide panel antennas (alongside Woosh's narrower antennas).
 2degrees